 Dear Friend of the Center,

-Thanks to the generosity of the Windgate Charitable Foundation, an endowment fund has been established to ensure that this opportunity will continue to be available for researchers and artists like Malcolm for many years to come.
+Thanks to the generous support of the Windgate Foundation, an endowment fund has been established to ensure that this opportunity will continue to be available for researchers and artists like Amy for many years to come.

-With deepest gratitude,
+With appreciation and gratitude,

 Support Windgate ITE